KabirsBlog/KabirsBlog.github.io/index.md

 ## About Me

-Hi, I'm [Your First Name], a student interested in [short blurb—e.g., game design, storytelling, building things, etc.].
+Hi, I'm Kabir, a student interested in card games, exploring new designs, and having fun along the way.
-This project was part of my final quest in [course name], and it reflects what I’ve learned about [theme—e.g., creativity, code, perseverance].
+This project was part of my final quest in Copmuter Programming, and it reflects what I’ve learned about game making in python.

 ## About My Project

-**Project Title:** *[Name it!]*
+**Project Title:** *Blackjack*
-**One-line pitch:** [“A game where you…” or “A project that lets you…”]
+**One-line pitch:** A user friendly game of blackjack with none of the troubles of losing and all of the thrill of winning.

 > Curious about what I’d do differently or recommend to others?
 Read my final thoughts here: [Final Tip & Takeaways](_posts/2025-05-23-tip.md)